BrockDSL/ArcGIS_Javascript_API_Project/Tutorial/README.md

     ], function(Map, MapView, BasemapToggle, BasemapGallery)
   ```

  2 .
 Next step is to initialize the **BasemapGallery** object while setting all of its variables and attributes.
 The BasemapGallery object asks the user to define our **view object** and our **esri portal source**.
-Add the following code block inside the **script** tag after the other code.
+Add the following code block inside the **function** block.

  ```html
   var basemapGallery = new BasemapGallery({